Tobermory High School works closely with Skills Development Scotland to provide up-to-date careers advice and support for our pupils.

 We are there to help you understand the world of work and to develop the Career Management Skills you need as you move through school.

-Your school careers adviser is Zoe Fletcher and you can get in touch with her at zoe.fletcher@sds.co.uk or calling our Oban office on 01631 564 697.
-You might meet with Zoe in your class at a group activity, at a careers event or at a one-to-one appointment.
+Your school careers adviser is Ceitidh and you can get in touch with her at Ceitidh.Galbraith@sds.co.uk or calling our Oban office on 01631 254 258.
+You might meet with Ceitidh in your class at a group activity, at a careers event or at a one-to-one appointment.
+Ceitidh is a fluent Gaelic speaker and she is therefore also able to offer our fluent Gaelic pupils careers advice through the medium of Gaelic.

 Your careers adviser can speak to you about: